linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 10 BANKERS ACCEPTANCES.md

 Foreign importers and exporters trading with American firms may obtain acceptance financing in ways similar to those just described.
 Many acceptances used to finance trade between foreign countries, however, are of a type known as "refinancing" or "accommodation" acceptances.
 A refinancing acceptance arises from a time draft drawn by a foreign bank on an American bank to finance a customer's transaction.
 Foreign banks that are not well known in the United States may seek this type of financing because they are unable to sell their own acceptances, or are unable to sell them at reasonable prices, in the U.S. market.

 Acceptances are also created to finance the shipment of goods within the United States and to finance the storage of goods in the United States and abroad.
-Acceptances arising from the shipment and storage of goods in the United

-# FIGURE 1
+Acceptances arising from the shipment and storage of goods in the United States, which are termed "domestic" shipment and storage acceptances, are included in Figure 1 under "other," which includes dollar exchange acceptances—acceptances created to provide banks in certain foreign countries with dollar exchange—until 1984 when they disappeared from the market.
+As Figure 1 shows, domestic shipment and storage acceptances have been a small part of the market in recent years.
+On average during 1991, they accounted for 10 percent of acceptances outstanding.
+Acceptances arising from imports into the United States accounted for 28 percent, those arising from exports from the United States accounted for 24 percent, and those arising from the storage of goods in or shipment of goods between foreign countries accounted for 38 percent.

-# Bankers Acceptances Outstanding by Transaction Type
+## Figure 1: Bankers Acceptances Outstanding by Transaction Type

 Quarterly Averages of Month-End Figures

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/0dd82cc9-82bb-421a-abee-63a93e8273b0/b9ba0a3276218d672f627defb2fe1a02caa6211ebaca28f4e906536f2e6811f0.jpg)
 Note: Figures are from the Board of Governors' Annual Statistical Digest and Federal Reserve Bulletin.

-States, which are termed "domestic" shipment and storage acceptances, are included in Figure 1 under "other," which includes dollar exchange acceptances—acceptances created to provide banks in certain foreign countries with dollar exchange—until 1984 when they disappeared from the market.
-As Figure 1 shows, domestic shipment and storage acceptances have been a small part of the market in recent years.
-On average during 1991, they accounted for 10 percent of acceptances outstanding.
-Acceptances arising from imports into the United States accounted for 28 percent, those arising from exports from the United States accounted for 24 percent, and those arising from the storage of goods in or shipment of goods between foreign countries accounted for 38 percent.

-# BANKERS ACCEPTANCES AND THE

-# FEDERAL RESERVE SYSTEM
+## Bankers Acceptances and the Federal Reserve System

 Acceptances created to finance the activities listed above—U.S. imports and exports, foreign shipment and storage of goods, the shipment and storage of goods